taylormike/ihnil/README.md

 - The **command line tool** for static analysis of Python files can be found [here](https://pypi.python.org/pypi/pep8)

-Pull requests will only be accepted through [Github](https://github.com/)
+Pull requests will only be accepted through [GitHub](https://github.com/)

+Keep all commit messages to approximately 60 characters, starting with an imperative and ending without a period.
+Please follow a *merge-style* workflow within your local repo.

 ## Credits